Overview

 Who it affects

-It’s likely that most psychological disorders are affected at least somewhat by genes.
+It’s likely that most psychological disorders are affected at least somewhat by genetics.
 Mental health, much like physical health, can be influenced by a combination of genetic makeup, environmental conditions, life experiences, and lifestyle factors.
 However, some kinds of mental illness seem to be passed down through families more readily than others, which suggests that they have a stronger genetic component.

 The following psychiatric disorders may be particularly likely to involve genetic predispositions: